chevereto/chevereto/README.md

 Both **Chevereto Lite** and **Chevereto Pro** are distributed under the proprietary **Chevereto License**, which permits use for commercial purposes.

-Here’s the revised version with the additional note:

----

-The Chevereto Free edition is licensed under AGPLv3, allowing free use as long as you comply with its terms.
-If you modify and distribute the software, you are required to provide the source code to your users.

-Both **Chevereto Lite** and **Chevereto Pro** are distributed under the proprietary **Chevereto License**, which permits use for commercial purposes.

 *Note: Proprietary licensing does not mean closed source; the source code is accessible, but its use is governed by the specific terms of the Chevereto License.*